1. Philips MA 90.

 Spotted on 1st November 2002 on the roadside near Street Light Online HQ.

 What I think happened: Following the heavy winds on Sunday, Oct 27th 2002, I believe the winds were so fierce (as the column is in a very open area with nothing to break the force of the wind) that the weld securing the bracket to the column spigot broke, causing the lantern and remainder of the bracket pipe to fall down onto the road.
-Some kind soul/angry motorist has moved the lantern and bracket so that it is off the road and pavement.
+Some kind soul/angry motorist has moved the lantern and bracket, in order that it is off the road and pavement.
 The bowl has been completely obliterated as has the SOX lamp.
 The lamp compartment isn't too bad and all the control gear still looks OK.
 I can't remember this lantern (and three following lanterns) ever working as they have not been adopted or checked.

 UPDATE 25th Jan 2003 - This lantern is not going to be here much longer - I've located the Allen screws needed to remove the lantern from the bracket and so will probably take the lantern soon.
 The lantern has been there for four months now, and it has just been getting covered in leaves and is full of water, and also I've noticed now from looking through the leaves that there is a huge hole in the canopy.
 About a quarter of the bowl remains - I tried to connect it to the canopy but it's too damaged now.
 All that remains from the lamp is the bayonet cap and several segments of arc tube.
 As with many SOX lamps, the arc tube glass is slightly thicker than the outer-glass to try to prevent heat loss and so tends to survive impacts better.
 I'm not even going to contemplate taking pieces of very sharp fragments of glass, so if I do take the lantern, I'm going to leave the glass and bracket behind.